 4. APPLY - Integrate the evidence with your clinical expertise and your patient's characteristics and values and apply it to practice.

-5. ASSESS - Evaluate your performance with this patient and seeking ways to improve for next time.
+5. ASSESS - Evaluate your performance with this patient and seek ways to improve in the future.